getzaa456/CraftOps/README.md

   pushed anywhere — these images aren't used by anything in this project beyond validating the Dockerfiles build cleanly), and the frontend Vite build.

+## Known Limitations

+Honest list, not a sales pitch:

+- **Tested on Windows during real development, not on Linux/macOS** — the Docker/Postgres port workaround in `docker-compose.dev.yml` (5433 instead
+  of 5432) is a Windows-specific fix; it's harmless elsewhere but you may not need it.
+- **Single-node Postgres** — `strategy: Recreate` on the Deployment-era manifests (now removed, see architecture.md) and the current `docker-compose.dev.yml` both assume one instance; no replication/backup beyond the app's own world-backup feature.
+- **Backend uses the developer's kubeconfig**, not a scoped-down ServiceAccount — fine for a local single-user tool, a real gap if this ever ran anywhere less trusted.
+See architecture.md Security Notes.
+- **CPU/memory numbers require metrics-server** installed separately in the k3d cluster (not bundled with k3s) — without it, `cpu_usage_pct`/
+  `mem_usage_mb` are `null` and the UI shows "—", which is the intended fallback, not a bug.

 ## License